Community Nurse Service

 Community Nurse Service specialises in continence assessment and care.

-Bladder and bowel problems affect one in five Australians across the lifespan and can affect people of any age and from any walk of life.
+Bladder and bowel problems affect one in four Australians across the lifespan and can affect people of any age and from any walk of life.

 This includes problems that are caused by illnesses, injuries or diseases.